GoogleChrome/web.dev/src/site/content/en/blog/houdini-how/index.md

 Houdini enables more semantic CSS with the [Typed Object Model](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Typed_OM_API/Guide).
 Developers can define advanced CSS custom properties with syntax, default values, and inheritance through the [Properties and Values API](https://web.dev/at-property/).

-It also introduces paint, layout, and animation [worklets](https://developers.google.com/web/updates/2018/10/animation-worklet), which open up a world of possibilities, by making it easier for authors to hook into the styling and layout process of the browser’s rendering engine.
+It also introduces paint, layout, and animation [worklets](https://developers.google.com/web/updates/2018/10/animation-worklet), which open up a world of possibilities, by making it easier for authors to hook into the styling and layout process of the browser's rendering engine.

 ## Understanding Houdini worklets